coostdocs/codoc/content/en/about/co.md

 **[coost](https://github.com/idealvin/coost)** is an elegant and efficient cross-platform C++ base library.
 Its goal is to create a sword of C++ to make C++ programming easy and enjoyable.

-The original name of coost is **co** or cocoyaxi.
-It is like [boost](https://www.boost.org/), but more lightweight, **the static library built on linux or mac is only about 1MB in size**.
+Coost, **co** for short, is like [boost](https://www.boost.org/), but more lightweight, **the static library built on linux or mac is only about 1MB in size**.
 However, it still provides enough powerful features:

 {{< columns >}}